What is an Atlas?

 Creating your own Atlas

-Using this Help, you find a lot of information on how to create your own Atlas in the Architecture Repository and Visual Designer.
+Using this Help, you will find a lot of information on how to create your own Atlas in the Architecture Repository and Visual Designer.